FandosA/Singer_Recognition_Keras_TF/README.md

 ```
 python eda.py
 ```
 The audio tracks will be processed and they will be ready to train the model.
-Now set the mode mentioned above in order to choose the type of neural network you want to train and then run
+Now, in the file ``model.py``, set the mode mentioned above in order to choose the type of neural network you want to train and then run
 ```
 python model.py
 ```